Freedom of information and Environmental information requests

 Charges may be made where the costs of reproducing the information in the format requested and any postage/courier fees required total £10 or more.
 Usually no charge will be made for staff time in responding to the request.

-Under the Freedom of Information Act the University is not required to respond to requests where it would cost us more than £450 in staff time to locate and retrieve the information.
+Under FOIA we are not required to respond to requests where it would cost us more than £450 in staff time to locate and retrieve the information.

 If we choose to respond to such a request, a fees notice would be issued to the enquirer setting out the estimated costs involved.
 The work would only proceed when the fee had been collected.
 If the fee was not collected within 60 working days the request will be deemed to be withdrawn.